run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

 ![](img/env-runtime-settings.png)

 It is possible to either use the exact UID and GID defined in the image.
 However, in many cases it can be with root privileges so it is possible to override it.
-If SSO exists, the UID and GID to be used will be the ones of the logged datascientist that creates the workspace, otherwise the data scientist creating the workspace will be guided to provide it upon workspace creation form.
+If SSO exists, the UID and GID to be used will be the ones of the logged datascientist that creates the workspace, otherwise the researcher creating the workspace will be guided to provide it upon workspace creation form.

 ![](img/env-uid-override.png)